-- Make smart seafood choices by arming you with the facts about what makes U.S. seafood sustainable.
+- make smart seafood choices by offering the facts about what makes U.S. seafood sustainable,

-- Find tips on buying and eating seafood (recipes included).
+- find tips on buying and eating seafood (recipes included) and more!

 Forvo is the largest word pronunciation guide in the world and the place where you'll find millions of words and phrases pronounced in their original languages.
 The resource includes words you might find in a dictionary, but also names and places related to current events.
-Today, Forvo is the largest online reference for pronunciations with a database of nearly 6 million words pronounced in over 390 languages– all created and maintained by native speakers.
-The site was selected by Time as one of the 50 best in the world last year.
+Today, Forvo is the largest online reference for pronunciations with a database of nearly six million words pronounced in over 390 languages– all created and maintained by native speakers.

 Google Arts & Culture is a non-profit initiative working with cultural institutions and artists around the world.
-Together, their mission is to preserve and bring the world’s art and culture online so it’s accessible to anyone, anywhere.
+Together, their mission is to preserve and bring the world’s art and culture online so it is accessible to anyone, anywhere.